zendesk/salesforce_bulk/README.md

 ## Usage Examples

-Some requirements if you are moving from an older version of the gem.
-You must specify every key even if it has no value for each hash in the data array for a batch.
+An important note about the data in any of the examples: each hash in a data set must have the same set of keys.
+If you need to have logic to not include certain values simply specify a nil value for a key.

-### Basic Example
+### Basic Overall Example

     data1 = [{:Name__c => 'Test 1'}, {:Name__c => 'Test 2'}]
     data2 = [{:Name__c => 'Test 3'}, {:Name__c => 'Test 4'}]